pmcvtm/presentations/slides/min-maxing-minimal-apis/readme.md

 🐠 Our Sample API 🌿

-- Manage Aquariums (CRUD)
+- manage Aquariums (CRUD)
-- Manage Fish (CRUD)
+- manage Fish (CRUD)
-- Manage Decor (CRUD)
+- manage Decor (CRUD)
-- Feed the Fish (Action)
+- feed the Fish (Action)
-- Clean the Aquarium (Status, Action)
+- clean the Aquarium (Status, Action)

 Note: As we continue talking about Minimal APIs we're going to use a Fish Aquarium management application as our example.
-This is an API with more than type of consumer - someone might have a CLI for it, or a web app with a UI.
+This is an API with more than type of consumer: someone might have a CLI for it, or a web app with a UI.
 We don't know.
 But it has these basic features:

 (CRUD is Create Read Update Delete)